pjgpetecodes/rpirobot/workshop/12-add-blazor-controls.md

 We now need to enable access to the server app from any machine on our network...

-- Open the `Server\launchSettings.json` file.
+- Open the `Server\Properties\launchSettings.json` file.
-- Change the `applicationUrl` line within the `robot-web.Server` section on line 24 to the following;
+- Change the `applicationUrl` line within the `robot_web.Server` section on line 24 to the following;

     ```json
     "applicationUrl": "https://0.0.0.0:5001;http://0.0.0.0:5000",
     ```
-We can now add the markup and code to create a SignalR Hub, a couple of MatBlazor Slide.
+We can now add the markup and code to create a SignalR Hub, a couple of MatBlazor Sliders.

 - Open the `Client\Pages\Index.razor` file.
 - Remove everything but the `@page "/"` line.